What are the aims of this leaflet?

 What are the symptoms of pityriasis alba?

-The rash can be mildly itchy but usually causes no problems.
-Sometimes it can be dry.
+The affected area can be mildly itchy but usually causes no problems.
+Sometimes it can appear and feel dry.
 It often goes unnoticed when it first starts, but it is the loss of pigment that triggers people to seek medical advice.

 What does pityriasis alba look like?

-It starts as rounded or oval pink rough patches of skin that fade to leave areas with reduced pigment.
+It starts as ill-defined rounded, oval, or irregular-shaped pink/pale, rough patches of skin that fade to leave areas with reduced pigment.
 The most commonly affected areas are the cheeks, chin and skin around the mouth.
-It can also affect the trunk, arms and legs.
-The pale areas are often more noticeable after sun exposure, particularly in people with darker skin, as these areas don’t tan as usual.
+It can also affect the body, arms and legs.
+The pale areas are often more noticeable after sun exposure, particularly in people with skin of colour, as these areas don’t tan as usual.